 Before starting wearwell, we each spent a decade building careers in social impact.
 In our free time, we began our journeys to become more sustainable shoppers.
 We each spent hours upon hours researching brands and familiarizing ourselves with what it takes to build not just a more sustainable wardrobe, but a more ethical fashion industry overall.
 Yet, after all of the time spent researching, it was still difficult to shop this way on a daily basis.
 It was simply too time-consuming to decipher true impact from greenwashing while also meeting our style, budget, and sizing needs.

 Our hot take: it doesn’t have to be this way.
-What began years ago as a list of brands we personally wanted to support has grown into wearwell: a membership service and marketplace that makes it easy to discover and shop sustainably and ethically-made clothing, accessories, home goods, and more from brands that walk the talk when it comes to sustainable fashion.
+What began years ago as a list of brands we personally wanted to support has grown into wearwell: a membership service and marketplace that makes it easy to discover and shop sustainable and ethically made clothing, accessories, and home goods from brands that walk the talk when it comes to sustainable fashion.

 Wearwell's co-founders Emily Kenney (left) and Erin Houston (right)